CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 If no patch is available, alternative measures should be considered and taken in a security consideration to prevent exploitation of the vulnerability.
 For example, solutions can be additional tools that prevent exploitation of vulnerabilities or prevent changes.
 As an alternative measure, it is possible, for example, to place the affected OT in a separate network segment and to filter the data traffic to this network segment by means of a firewall (see IND.1.M5 Development of a suitable zone concept).

 ** Handling End-Of-Support / End Of Life (EOS / EOL) **
-If end-of-support is attained for OT components or software used in them, these components increase the operational risk.
+If end-of-support is achieved for OT components or software used in them, these components increase the operational risk.
 This applies in particular to software from the IT environment (eg operating systems).
 In these cases it is possible that weaknesses will continue to be discovered but will not be closed.
 In this case, additional protective measures may be necessary, eg. For example, migration to a new software or firmware version or hardware revision.

 A safety assessment should be carried out for this purpose and based on this, appropriate information security measures should be identified, depending on the function of the OT and importance for production.
 For example, separating the OT with unpatched vulnerabilities into its own network segment and a restrictive firewall to filter traffic can protect the systems.